RAPZ0D/Neural-Network-Python/README.md

-# Neural Networks Using Python Programming Language
+# Building a Neural Networks Using Python Programming Language

 - [What is a Neural Network](#what-is-a-neural-network)
 - [Libraries for building a Neural Network](#libraries-for-building-a-neural-network)